-Check out your community.
+- Check out your community.
 Another source of mediation is through community mediation centers.
-There are seventeen community mediation centers in Maryland which mediate certain kinds of disputes at no or low cost.
-The kinds of disputes which the centers mediate include neighbor-to-neighbor conflicts and other issues; attached is a list of community mediation centers in Maryland.
-These centers can also be accessed by using the Consumers' Guide compiled by MACRO.
+There are eighteen community mediation centers in Maryland that mediate certain kinds of disputes at no or low cost.
+The kinds of disputes the centers mediate include neighbor-to-neighbor, interpersonal, family, landlord-tenant, and school-based disputes, among other issues; a list of community mediation centers in Maryland can be found on the Community Mediation Maryland website as well as in the Consumers' Guide to ADR Services compiled by MACRO.

-There are some mediators who may not be listed in any of the sources above, and who still may be appropriate for your conflict.
+Some mediators might not be listed in any of the sources above, and they still might be appropriate for your conflict.
 If you have an attorney, you might ask the attorney's office for referrals to mediators they have used in the past.

-It is important to note that mediators often specialize in particular kinds of disputes.
-There are some mediators, for example, who primarily mediate divorce cases or child custody disputes.
-Others, particularly those at community mediation centers, have extensive experience in mediating neighbor to neighbor issues.
-There are mediators who focus on business issues, such as contract disputes and others who have a particular interest in environmental mediation, for example.
+Mediators often specialize in particular kinds of disputes.
+Some mediators, for example, primarily handle divorce cases or child custody disputes.
+Others, particularly those at community mediation centers, have extensive experience in mediating neighbor-to-neighbor issues.
+There are mediators who focus on business issues, such as contract disputes, and others who have a particular interest in environmental mediation, for example.

 Whichever mediator or mediation program you consider, you might wish to interview them by telephone first and ask questions about their background, training, and experience as a mediator.
 Some useful questions to ask include these:

 - Has the mediator or mediation program has handled disputes similar to yours, and if so, what were the results?

 - How would the mediator handle your dispute, and how might mediation help?